 5.1.6 Session and Service Continuity modes

-For any scenario of SSC modes specified in TS 23.501 [200], one charging Id shall correspond to a single PDU session ID.
+For any scenario of SSC modes specified in TS 23.501 [200], one charging identifier shall correspond to a single PDU session ID.

-As a result from such SSC mode, a new charging Id is generated by the SMF for the new PDU session Id, and the charging session associated to the old PDU session Id is released.
+As a result, from such SSC mode, a new charging identifier is generated by the SMF for the new PDU session Id, and the charging session associated to the old PDU session Id is released.

 This behaviour applies to the following scenario: